wangxiaoxuan273/local-csi-driver/docs/user-guide.md

 # User Guide

-This guide provides step-by-step instructions for setting up and using the local-csi-driver, including installing Helm, cert-manager, creating a StorageClass, and deploying a StatefulSet.
+This guide provides step-by-step instructions for setting up and using the local-csi-driver, including installing Helm, creating a StorageClass, and deploying a StatefulSet.

 ## Prerequisites